Register a Company in Kenya — Done Right, Done Fast

 - CR8 — Directors’ addresses

-- Beneficial ownership details (where applicable)
+- Beneficial ownership details (as required)

-Step 5 — Receive outputs
+Step 5 — Receive outputs (then request extracts if your bank asks)

 Documents checklist (incorporation + banking)